-WinBoat: Drive by Client RCE + Sandbox excape.
+WinBoat: Drive by Client RCE + Sandbox escape.

 Overview #

 WinBoat exposes a Windows “guest service” HTTP API on the host at http://localhost:7148/.
 The service accepts unauthenticated and has no csrf protections.
 It is configured with permissive CORS (not nessesory for the exploit but makes for a nice POC).
-This means we can make requests from our “attackers” site including including an /update endpoint.
+That means a remote website can issue requests directly to a privileged local service running on your machine.

 Video link: YouTube PoC